crespire/rails_railsbook/README.md

 - belongs to user as receiver

 # Thinking about how to implement friend requests.
 I've implemented two users and posts, and now trying to figure out what the associations for "friends" would be.
 So, I think first, there is a through assocation.
 There's the join model (request) which links to users.

+I ended up leveraging the request join model and a boolean so as to implement the idea of friend as a scope on requests.